stella3d/Resolink/README.md

 ### Time Sync

 There are two built-in behaviors for keeping time in sync.
-Both can be disabled.
+Both will only occur if

 ##### Pause